Stormwater Management Program

 - Provide funding to study, design and construct stormwater management facilities.

 The Program is funded through the stormwater management utility fee, which is based on each property’s actual contribution to stormwater runoff.

 Stormwater is excess rainfall that is not absorbed by the ground, trees, or plants.
 This water flows over streets and other impervious surfaces, picking up oils, sediment, and other contaminants on its way to Sligo Creek, the Anacostia River, and the Chesapeake Bay.

-How does the City manage stormwater?
+How Does the City Manage Stormwater